erhant/project-euler/ethernaut/14-Gatekeeper-Two.md

 }
 ```

 It is just an XOR operation, and there is really only one parameter we can control here: the gate key.
 Well, how do we find it?
 XOR has the property that if the same value XORs itself they cancel out; furthermore, XOR is commutative so $a \oplus b = b \oplus a$.
 Let us denote the operation above as $a \oplus b = c$.
 If we XOR both sides with $a$ we get $a \oplus a \oplus b = c \oplus a$, and the left side cancels out to give $b = c \oplus a$.

 One more thing: `(uint64(0) - 1)` causes is not really good for Solidity, and even caused gas estimation errors for me!
 The result is basically the maximum possible valueof `uint64`, and we have a cool way to find it via `type(uint64).max`.

-We can thus safely find the gate key as:
+We can safely find the gate key as:

 ```solidity
 bytes8 key = bytes8(type(uint64).max ^ uint64(bytes8(keccak256(abi.encodePacked(address(this))))));